Utah Artist Fellowship Program

 Visual Arts

-Rachelle B. Pablo is a curator at 516 ARTS in Albuquerque, New Mexico, and an enrolled Diné Nation member.
+Rachelle B. Pablo is a former curator of 516 ARTS in Albuquerque, New Mexico, and an enrolled Diné Nation member.
 She is of the Red Running into the Water Clan, born for the Water Flows Together Clan.
 Her duties encompass curating exhibitions, research, and establishing healthy relationships with community and regional partners.
 Pablo is co-coordinating 516 Arts’ Indigenous Arts and Latinx Arts programming statewide.

 Born in Gallup, New Mexico, Pablo is a US Army veteran and holds an MA in Art History from the University of Delaware, a BFA from the Institute of American Indian Arts in Studio Arts with a minor in Museum Studies, and a Certificate in Business and Entrepreneurship; and an Associates of Arts in Anthropology and Liberal Arts from Central New Mexico Community College.
 She serves as a board member of IndigenousWays, a non-profit organization focusing on music, arts, outreach, and community events.